You asked, we answered!

 Can I request a cabinmate?

-Absolutely.
-Most people request their cabinmates upon registration.
-If you’d like to request a cabinmate and haven’t done so, please call the camp office at least a week before your camp session begins.
-Limit of 2 cabinmate requests per camper.
+Most people request their cabin mates upon registration.
+If you’d like to request a cabin mate and haven’t done so, please call the camp office at least a week before your camp session begins.
+Our senior staff put a lot of work into assigning cabins and will honor the requests that they can.
+Cabin requests should be of the same age/grade.

 When is payment due?